Role-Specific Applications

 Individual Contributors: Personal Leverage

-High-value workflow patterns for individual contributors:
+The highest-value workflow patterns for ICs:

 Example workflow: Design Research Prep

-- Trigger: New design task assigned (event-based)
+- Trigger: New design task assigned

 - Input: Requirements document, user research, competitive examples, design system components